BrickOyster/mapsCrawler/README.md

 # StreetArtTextExtractor

-StreetArtTextExtractor is a Python library designed to extract and process text from images, particularly for street art and similar use cases.
-It leverages EasyOCR for text recognition, OpenCV for image preprocessing, and additional tools for spelling and grammar correction.
+StreetArtTextExtractor is a Python library designed to extract and process text from images and categorize them based on text content, particularly for street art and similar use cases.
+It leverages EasyOCR for text recognition, OpenCV for image preprocessing, and additional tools for spelling correction.

 ## Features